nirkaufman/angular-events-workshop/README.md

 This project was generated using [Nx](https://nx.dev).

+DO THIS!

+- SERVER:
+ First option:
+ -  Implement get event by id  ( @Get(':id') )

+ Second option (db):
+ - Add user entity on all layers (new module)

+ -LIBRARIES:
+ - create a library for interfaces
+ - move the IEvent interface there
+ - use the IEvent interface on both client and serve

+ - CLIENT SIDE (1)
+ - generate another angular app nx g @nrwl/angular:app events-admin --routing
+- generate a feature library 'edit events'
+- use the shared list component from shared UI in 'edit events feature'

 <p align="center"><img src="https://raw.githubusercontent.com/nrwl/nx/master/nx-logo.png" width="450"></p>

 🔎 **Nx is a set of Extensible Dev Tools for Monorepos.**